LiuHanpei/FPGA_ML_Temp/README.md

 # FPGA_ML_Temp

 ## Description
-This repository contains a PyTorch-based ResNet model, C++ template implementations of various PyTorch functions, and verification scripts.
+This repository contains a PyTorch-based ResNet model, C++ template implementations of several PyTorch functions, and verification scripts.
 It is designed for deep learning model deployment on FPGA platforms.

 ## Environment Setup